paulstraw/FancySelect/readme.md

 Basic Usage
 -----------

 FancySelect is easy to use.
-Just include jQuery, target any `select` element on the page, and call `.fancySelect()` on it.
+Just include jQuery or Zepto, target any `select` element on the page, and call `.fancySelect()` on it.
 If the select has an option with no value, it'll be used as a sort of placeholder text.

 By default, FancySelect uses native selects and styles only the trigger on iOS devices.
 To override this, pass an object with `forceiOS` set to `true` when initializing it.